 The prioritization process itself comes down to a calculation of two competing factors:

-of pursuing a given project, feature or initiative2.
-The related costs
+1. The value of pursuing a given project, feature or initiative

 You don't want to stop here though.
 Your value and cost factors are usually multi-dimensional and include a range of sub-criteria that could even be weighted differently, for example: